951-579-4096

 Date

-Ice Dams: 2 Proven Ways on How to Prevent ItIce dams, the other consequence of the cold season, may look harmless and can add beauty to the surroundings.
-However, when an ice dam forms on roofs, it can lead to structural damage, water damage to ceilings or walls and even mold growth.
-That is why preventing ice dams is necessary.
+Ice Dams: 2 Proven Ways on How to Prevent ItIce dams, which are a result of cold weather, might appear harmless and enhance the beauty of the surroundings.
+However, when ice dams form on roofs, they can cause significant issues such as structural damage, water damage to ceilings or walls, and even the growth of mold.
+That’s why it’s crucial to take preventive measures to avoid the formation of ice dams.

-The following are information about ice dams and how to prevent them.
+The following paragraph provides information on ice dams and ways to prevent them.

 Though insurance companies cover the cost of the repair for water damage caused by ice dams, it will never be enough to cover all the inconveniences and time spent on fixing everything.
 The best to handle this problem is to prevent it from happening in the first place.